mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/16/Day-148/">June 16, 2017</a></small></div>
-<p><strong>Trump’s personal lawyer hires his own lawyer to navigate the Russia probe</strong>.
-Michael Cohen's decision is the latest sign that the Russia probe is intensifying and could end up focusing on many Trump associates, both inside and outside the White House. (<a href="https://www.washingtonpost.com/news/post-politics/wp/2017/06/16/trumps-personal-lawyer-michael-cohen-hires-his-own-lawyer-in-russia-probe/">Washington Post</a>)</p>
+<p><strong>Trump’s personal lawyer hires his own lawyer to navigate the <a href="/trump-russia-investigation/">Russia probe</a></strong>.
+Michael Cohen's decision is the latest sign that the <a href="/trump-russia-investigation/">Russia probe</a> is intensifying and could end up focusing on many Trump associates, both inside and outside the White House. (<a href="https://www.washingtonpost.com/news/post-politics/wp/2017/06/16/trumps-personal-lawyer-michael-cohen-hires-his-own-lawyer-in-russia-probe/">Washington Post</a>)</p>